-An interspecific hybrid of apricot and Russian plum.
-Very valuable for its fruit quality, high frost resistance in the wood and flowers on the level of Russian hybrid plums, very good resistance to fungal diseases and excellent fruit taste properties.
-Especially suitable for home gardeners because of its flexibility and for the areas with late spring frosts, where apricot cultivation is incapable.
+Interspecific hybrid of apricot and Russian plum.
+Very valuable for its fruit quality, high frost resistance in the wood and bloom at the level of Russian plums, very good resistance to fungal diseases and excellent taste properties.

-Fruit: large, 70 g, larger than apricot, diameter between apricot and peach, oval shape.
-Shell firm, color dark burgundy, slightly hairy.
-Suitable for direct consumption as well as for the processing of juices and compote, where the fruits retain their beautiful color and texture.
-Fruits are characterized by good transportability.
+Fruit: large, weight 70 g, oval shape.
+Peel firm, color dark burgundy, slightly hairy.
+Fruits are resistant to cracking and well transportable.
+Suitable for fresh consumption as well as for processing into juices, compotes and jams, where the fruits retain their beautiful color and texture.

-Flavor: delicious, sweet and sour with a honey taste that is more reminiscent of apricots than plums.
-Ripe honey-sweet when fully ripe.
+Taste: delicious, sweet and sour with a honey taste that is more reminiscent of apricots than plums.
+Honey-sweet when fully ripe.

-Disease-resistance: generally high resistance to diseases and pests affecting stone fruit.
+Disease resistance: generally high resistance to diseases and pests affecting stone fruits.
 Resistant to heavy and wet soils and tolerant to drought.

-Cold hardiness: excellent, both wood and flower buds are completely frost hardy.
-Flower buds are more resistant to extremely cold temperatures in compare with non-hybrid apricots.
+Frost resistance: excellent, both wood and flower buds are completely frost hardy.
+Flower buds are more resistant to extremely cold temperatures than apricots.